Rufus was a slovenly reindeer whose older cousin Rudy was a legend.

 Cousin Rudy was famous because he saved Christmas when he led Santa Claus’ sleigh on a legendary foggy winter night oh so long ago.
 Rudy held the Reindeer Corps leadership position ever since.

 Rudy was disciplined.
 He strove for perfection, and he demanded the same effort from the reindeer who trained to pull Santa’s sleigh.

 “Christmas eve is a brutal night of reindeer pulling, but Christmas morning is when you separate Santa’s elite Reindeer Corps from the average tundra caribou,” Rudy loved to say.

-“There is no margin for error on Christmas, and I will not tolerate mistakes,” Rudy ominously warned his students.
-“Many reindeer are called to pull Santa’s magic sled, but few are chosen.”
+“There is no margin for error on Christmas, and I will not tolerate mistakes,” Rudy warned his subordinates.
+“Many reindeer are called to pull Santa’s sleigh, but few are chosen.”